 Inside stuff: Nose tackle Barry Cofield’s play improved of late, largely because he’s finally comfortable playing the position.
 Cofield has a much better understanding of how to play certain blocks and what angles to take against various looks, knowledge he did not have last season.
 He’s also learned how to play with more patience after years of needing to play fast as a 4-3 DT.
 The result has been more disruption in the middle.

-Connections: DE Stephen Bowen played for Dallas from 2006-10 before signing with Washington.
-Dallas G Derrick Dockery played with Washington from 2003-06 and again from 2009-10.
-The Redskins have 11 players who hail from Texas, including Griffin -- a star at nearby Baylor.
+Connections: Redskins DE Stephen Bowen played with Dallas from 2006-10 before joining Washington as a free agent.
+Redskins LB coach Bob Slowik was a Dallas assistant in 1992.
+Cowboys G Derrick Dockery played with Washington from 2003-06 and from 2009-10.

 Stat you should know: Turnover differential has been a major reason for the Redskins’ success.
 They’ve tied a franchise record by playing a turnover-free game five times this season.

 Looking ahead: What’s next all depends on what happens Sunday.
 If the Redskins win, they’ll enter the playoffs as NFC East champions and receive a first-round home game.
 But they might clinch a playoff spot before kickoff.
 If Chicago and Minnesota both lose, then the Redskins would at least be a wild card.
 But if that doesn’t happen and they lose?
 They’ll be done as Dallas owns the tiebreaking edge over them based on record vs. common opponents.